COVID-19 Vaccine Online Scheduling

 Adolescents MUST be accompanied by a parent/legal guardian.

-Are you eligible for a COVID-19 3rd additional dose?
+Are you eligible for a COVID-19 Additional Dose?

-- Current guidelines provided by the Centers for Disease Control (CDC) state that a 3rd dose of the COVID-19 vaccine is available to those who are moderate to severely immunocompromised.
+- Current guidelines provided by the Centers for Disease Control (CDC) state that an additional dose of the COVID-19 vaccine is available to those who are moderate to severely immunocompromised.
 Moderate to severely immunocompromised individuals are defined as individuals who are or have:

 - Actively receiving cancer treatment